+44 (0) 1384 567430 Email Us

 WHAT ARE BOW SHACKLES?

-Bow Shackles are one of the most common types of shackles used in the construction and industrial industries.
-Sometimes called anchor shackles, bow shackles get their name for their round, o-shaped shape, which appears similar to a bow.
+Bow Shackles are one of the most common types of lifting shackles used in the construction and industrial industries.
+Also referred to as anchor shackles, lifting bow shackles get their name for their round, o-shaped shape, which appears similar to a bow.

-Bow Shackles are used in the rigging, securing and lifting of loads, providing a secure connection between chains, straps, and ropes and the load in question.
+They are mainly used in the rigging, securing and lifting of loads, providing a secure connection between chains, straps, and ropes and the load in question.

 WHAT ARE THE ADVANTAGES OF A BOW SHACKLE?

-Due to their larger, rounder shape, a Bow Shackle can be attached to multiple loads at the same time, without creating multi-directional tension.
-Similarly, Bow Shackles are typically preferred for attaching to wider ropes, chains, and straps due to their size.
+Due to their larger, rounder shape, a bow shackle can be attached to multiple loads at the same time, without creating multi-directional tension, and are therefore typically preferred for attaching to wider ropes, chains, and straps due to their size.

 WHAT TYPES OF BOW SHACKLES ARE AVAILABLE?

-As the term Bow Shackle is only used to indicate the shape of the shackle and nothing more, Bow Shackles can take on many different forms.
-Bow Shackles are available in a number of different materials, making them applicable to different industries and situations.
-For example a galvanised steel bow shackle is perfect for use in indoor factory situations, and a stainless steel Bow Shackle is perfect for use in marine and underwater environments due to their high saltwater corrosion resistance.
+As the term "bow shackle" is only used to indicate their shape, bow shackles can take on many different forms.
+For example, a galvanised steel bow shackle is perfect for use in indoor factory situations, whilst a stainless steel bow shackle is perfect for use in marine and underwater environments due to their high saltwater corrosion resistance.

 WHAT IS THE DIFFERENCE BETWEEN A BOW SHACKLE AND A DEE SHACKLE?

-A dee shackle has a straighter shape to Bow Shackle and is therefore better suited to only lifting one load at a time.
-However, dee shackles tend to be stronger and are used for larger loads than a Bow Shackle.
+A dee shackle has a straighter shape to bow shackle and is therefore better suited to only lifting one load at a time.
+Dee shackles also tend to be stronger and are used for larger loads than a bow shackle.

 30 Products